 Our photography habits are hardly different than that; as the understanding or validation we crave operates on a simple, now universal mentality of “photos or it didn’t happen.”
 That selfie you took at the gym, was it more because you felt you looked good or because you wanted the unspoken validation of peers that you were there at all?
 I would go as far as to say that we’ve become addicted to the way photography validates the world we live in, our own reality, and the realities of those around us.
-It has consumed our core motivation to photograph; replacing the the art of collecting life with the assumption that our lives haven’t been lived unless we have the photo to prove it regardless of whether or not we have the intention or sharing it.
+It has consumed our core motivation to photograph; replacing the art of collecting life with the assumption that our lives haven’t been lived unless we have the photo to prove it regardless of whether or not we have the intention of sharing it.

 What Does This Mean For Photogr- Well, Everyone?

-This addiction to validating our lives through photography and widespread access to the camera has made every common instagrammer, Grandma at Christmas, student at a concert, marketing agency, and influencer a photographer and experience-collector of some sort (yes, this includes you).
+This addiction to validating our lives through photography and widespread access to the camera has made every common Instagrammer, Grandma at Christmas, student at a concert, marketing agency, and influencer a photographer and experience-collector of some sort (yes, this includes you).
 That said, it is now more important than ever that we all begin to understand what exactly a photograph is and what our responsibility is as photographers.

 Let’s think of it this way: you, as a photographer, are an author and your photograph is the story you’re trying to tell.
 As an author, it is your job to do two things: 1) be an expert on the events, places, and people in your story and 2) use that expertise to write a story that is an accurate account of these events, places, and people.
 Photographs are no different.
 If you use your camera, be it an iPhone or a Canon DSLR, to capture a slice of your experience or the experience of another person, then it is your responsibility to be an expert on that experience.
-We cannot photograph what we don’t know, and if cameras by nature only have the capacity to display a dimensioned amount of space, if the only world we see is through our camera then we are neglecting invaluable information about our experiences that would enable us to tell our stories with integrity.
+We cannot photograph what we don’t know, and if cameras, by nature, only have the capacity to display a dimensioned amount of space, and if the only world we see is through our camera, then we are neglecting invaluable information about our experiences that would enable us to tell our stories with integrity.

 Photographs taken without this foundation have no depth, tell no story, and neglect how indispensable, irreplaceable, and beautiful our lives, clients, experiences, or subjects really are.